oerjanberger/semester-project-2-to-deploy/README.md

-Baby Bliss
+Baby Bliss e-commerce site
-This is the ecommerce that I created for the Semester Project 2 at Noroff
+This is the e-commerce that I created for the Semester Project 2 at Noroff

 Semester Project 2